UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Place recycling bins in convenient locations like the kitchen and bathroom to make it an easy habit.

 Don’t forget the rest of the house.
-Many highly recyclable items, like thick shampoo bottles, toilet paper rolls, and cardboard boxes from cosmetics, end up in the trash simply because there is no recycling bin nearby.
-Implementing a house-wide strategy is one of the easiest ways to boost your recycling efficiency.
-Follow these step-by-step instructions to capture those missed materials:
+Many highly recyclable items, like thick shampoo bottles, toilet paper rolls, and cardboard boxes from cosmetics, end up in the trash simply because there is no bin nearby.
+Follow these instructions to capture missed materials:

-1. Assess your spaces: Walk through your bathroom, laundry room, and home office to identify exactly where you generate the most paper and plastic waste.
+1. Assess your spaces: Walk through your bathroom, laundry room, and home office to identify exactly where you generate paper and plastic waste.

 2. Add small secondary bins: Purchase or repurpose small, unlined baskets for these specific rooms.
-You do not need a massive container; a simple, stylish wastebasket works perfectly for toilet paper tubes, empty skincare jars, and junk mail.
+A simple wastebasket works perfectly for toilet paper tubes and junk mail.

 3. Establish a collection routine: Once a week, right before trash day, take a quick walk through your home and empty these smaller baskets directly into your primary kitchen or outdoor bin.

-💡 Eco Edge: Buy a small second bin specifically for your bathroom or home office to capture missed recyclables.
+🌱 Eco Edge: Buy a small second bin specifically for your bathroom.
 It completely removes the friction of walking to the kitchen to dispose of a single empty bottle.

 Decoding the Numbers: What Plastic Symbols Actually Mean